waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 ## Delayed Jobs and Queuing: ##

-The Crowbar framework runs all jig actions in the background using delayed_jobs + a thin queuing layer that ensures that only one task is running on a node at any given time.
+The OpenCrowbar framework runs all jig actions in the background using delayed_jobs + a thin queuing layer that ensures that only one task is running on a node at any given time.
 For now, we limit ourselves to having up to 10 tasks running in the background at any given time,